Bachelor of Science in Biomedical Engineering

 Biomedical engineering integrates life sciences and engineering education that underlie the development of cost-effective technology for health care, including medical devices and diagnostics, pharmaceuticals and biotechnology.

-Students pursuing a bachelor of science in biomedical engineering are required to select one concentration and complete its related courses in order to complete the undergraduate BS degree.
-Concentrations include:
+Students pursuing a bachelor of science in biomedical engineering are required to select one concentration.
+Each concentration requires at least 3 courses which provides depth in a particular area of biomedical engineering.

 Biomedical Engineering Undergraduate Courses